novika-lang/novika/README.md

 ## Installing Novika

-Download and unpack the [latest release](https://github.com/novika-lang/novika/releases/latest) for your system.
+The fastest way to get started with Novika is to download and unpack the latest [nightly build](https://github.com/novika-lang/nightly-builds/releases/latest).
+Novika [releases](https://github.com/novika-lang/novika/releases/latest) are as unstable as nightlies, if not more so, so don't worrry :)

-1. If you don't want to do a system-wide install, simply use `bin/novika` *while in the directory of the release*.
+1. If you don't want to do a system-wide install, simply use `bin/novika` *while in the directory of the nightly/release*.

 2. Otherwise, move the `env` folder to your user's home directory, and rename it to `.novika`.
 Optionally, add `bin/novika` to your PATH.

-**Note**: Novika is developed at a rather fast pace, and releases are made every month or so — therefore, the latest release will probably miss all them fancy features.
-I'd recommend you to build Novika from source.

 ## Building Novika from source